DanielGibson/DanielGibson.github.io/content/page/about.md

 +++

 Hi, I'm Daniel.
-I like Heavy Metal and (mostly oldish) computer games.
+I like Heavy Metal, cats, (mostly oldish) computer games and open source software.
 I write code, usually gamedev- or Linux-centric (often both).
 Sometimes I write about that.
 In this Blog.